Our cookies

 Next steps for the Communications Consumer Panel in paving the way to inclusivity

 We will be sharing the findings of this research at meetings with a wide range of our stakeholders – particularly those with a stake in improving inclusivity for disabled consumers, citizens and micro-business owners.
+We would like to thank those of you who have already helped us by participating in this project.

 We invite further input from our stakeholders